Project-Mahiru/MahiruShiinaJS/README.md

 - Sleeping Italian, Singaporean child and Mahiru Shiina for helping out with making the dataset
 - Winword.zip, Tech.
 TTGames and Akshayan Singla for helping out with the code

+Special thanks to:

+- Sleeping Italian for carrying the dataset
+- Winword.zip for improvement and debugging of code
+- Tech.
+TTGames for providing template code for Python version

 TODO:

 - [ ] Finish dataset